 The Allstate Sustainable Procurement Program aims to enhance Allstate’s reputation, mitigate corporate risks and align purchasing decisions with environmental and social sustainability.
-In 2015, our Sourcing & Procurement Solutions department analyzed our most-used supplier resources and prioritized the key commodity areas.
-As a result, we focused our responsible purchasing program on computer equipment, furniture, leased properties, paper products, professional services, software, utilities and our corporate vehicle fleet.
+Our Sourcing & Procurement Solutions department focuses our responsible purchasing program on our key commodity areas: computer equipment, furniture, leased properties, paper products, professional services, software, utilities and our corporate vehicle fleet.

 The main elements of the responsible purchasing program include:

 The sustainability questionnaire contains KPIs to assess a supplier against the most material impacts related to that resource.
-Questionnaires are distributed to suppliers for data collection.
 Each KPI has a dedicated subsection.
+In 2019, we hope to tailor the questionnaires by specific product and service category.

 Sustainable procurement playbooks provide a detailed rationale behind assessing material impacts and how suppliers should respond to the KPIs.
 We distribute the playbooks to Allstate’s commodity managers in each spending category, who then use the tools to help suppliers provide required information for each KPI.
-We continue to mature our process to accurately and consistently track supplier KPIs.
+We continue to mature our process to accurately and consistently track supplier KPIs, as well as evaluate emerging product and service categories where we may need to develop and issue new playbooks.

-Just as organizations’ reliance on information technology has increased, so has the importance of customer privacy and data security.
+As organizations’ reliance on information technology has increased, so has the importance of customer privacy and data security.
 To mitigate the potential risks of an information security breach arising from a supplier relationship, we provide vendor-specific training on Allstate’s security standards.
 We train suppliers to recognize behaviors that increase risk, familiarize them with Allstate’s corporate values and evaluate security protocols of every supplier with access to sensitive data.
-Since 2017, Allstate has required all vendors to complete this course.
+Allstate requires all vendors to complete this course.

 We evaluate progress by measuring our targeted spending in the first five categories listed below.
 We also measure our inclusive spending in all 13 categories identified by the Small Business Administration as diverse and of special interest in meeting statutory obligations.
 These include: